 - When radiation is given it passes through the skin to reach the area to be treated.
 Skin problems are an expected side effect for people who receive radiation therapy.
-The skin might become dry, itchy, red or darker in color and sometimes peel or weep. - Advise the technologist if you notice any skin dryness, itching, tenderness, redness or breakdown...
+The skin might become dry, itchy, red or darker in color. - Skin reactions to radiation occur within the treatment field and begin to appear after 2 to 4 weeks. - Advise the technologist if you notice any skin itching, tenderness, redness or breakdown.